cimug-org/CIMTool-Builders-Library/README.md

 > <br/>*NOTE:<br/>Internally, __CIMTool__ will pass along the following parameters into all XSLT builders: <ul><li>__baseURI__ - the baseURI is the namespace specified in the Namespace field on the Profile Summary Tab for a profile.<li>__envelope__ - the envelope is the value specified in the Name field on the Description Tab for the profile<li>__copyright__ - the text of a multi-line copyright if one is configured for the project.<li>__copyright-single-line__ - the text of a single-line copyright if one is configured for the project.</ul>Both the __copyright__ and __copyright-single-line__ parameters are passed to the builder leaving it to the builder to determine which to use.
 Most commonly it is the multiline __copyright__ that implementations utilize.<br/><br/>*

-### Step 4:  Final Checklist for Review
+### Step 4:  Final Pre-Commit Checklist for Review

-Once you've determined your builder is ready ensure the following items have been completed:
+Once you've determined your builder is ready confirm the following items:

 1. The detailed description in your ```builder.md``` has been completed.
-If there are particular aspects of the builder that should be highlighted fit should be done here.
+If there are particular aspects of the builder that should be highlighted this should be done here.
-2. Confirm that your builder is using either the ```$copyright``` or ```$copyright-single-line``` parameter to generate a copyright as part of its generated output.
+2. Your builder is using either the ```$copyright``` or ```$copyright-single-line``` parameter to generate a copyright as part of its generated output.
 A copyright is relevant to most builders.
-3. Confirm that the main **README.md** page has a new table row entry in the **Community Developed Builders** table.
-The description in the table is typically a simplified version of that which appears in the ```builders.md``` page.
+3. You have added a new row to the **Community Developed Builders** table in this README.
+The description in the row entry is typically a simplified version of the description in the builder's ```builders.md``` page.

 ### Step 5:  Pull Request